HoloClean/holoclean/README.md

 ##### Option 2: Set up a virtual environment using pip and Virtualenv

-If you are familiar with `Virtualenv`, you can use it to create a virtual environment.
-Note that this process is different for Python 2 and 3.
+If you are familiar with `virtualenv`, you can use it to create a virtual environment.

-For **Python 2.7**, create a new **Python 2.7** environment with your preferred Virtualenv wrapper, for example:
+For Python 3.6, create a new environment with your preferred virtualenv wrapper, for example:

 * [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) (Bourne-shells)
 * [virtualfish](https://virtualfish.readthedocs.io/en/latest/) (fish-shell)